Jerry-Shaw/Nervsys/README.md

 The words above are reserved by NervSys core.
 So that, they should be taken carefully when using.

-## Config "settings.ini"
+## Config "system.ini"

-"settings.ini" locates right under "core" folder, which contains most of the important setting sections.
+"system.ini" locates right under the "core" folder, which contains most of the important setting sections.

 ### LOG